lukejacksonn/hyperapp-wiki/Does-HyperApp-really-weight-1kb?.md

-HyperApp is ~1300 bytes gzipped without the router.
+HyperApp is ~1700 bytes gzipped including the router.